chew-z/TrackMeNot/README.md

 * added more verbose messages to console - trying to understand how it really works

+* implemented function for guessing keywords - getKeywords()

+* implemented function for simple NLP analysis - nlpQuery() - finding topics in a sentence, People, Places, Acronyms, Organizations or Noun/Gerund.

 * re-factored code for some functions - changed names to more descriptive

 * changed logic for random selection of queries - **this is where I am playing currently** testing various ideas so it is evolving and might be suboptimal